Partial Discharge Current Sensors Image 1

 Product Overview

-YuanXing Electronics’ Partial Discharge Current Sensors are high-frequency current transformers (HFCTs) designed for the non-invasive online monitoring of insulation in critical high-voltage assets.
+Yuanxing Electronics’ Partial Discharge Current Sensors are high-frequency current transformers (HFCTs) designed for the non-invasive online monitoring of insulation in critical high-voltage assets.
 These precision partial discharge sensors detect transient currents emitted by PD activity within cables, GIS, and transformers.
 The PD sensor provides the high precision measurements needed for a predictive maintenance strategy by allowing for the early identification of faults before a failure occurs.
 The structures allow to improve the reliability and safety of power systems.

 Typical Products